ArcticMC/Scenarios/descriptions.md

 ### Depths (L)
 > As your Y level goes down, the monsters will get stronger and stronger.

+### Desert Flat World (H, not comb.)
+> The world is a desert superflat world with very high village & temple rates.
+Villager spawning is disabled to prevent TPS issues, so you start with 20 villager spawn eggs.
+Enchant tables will automatically have lapis in them as well.

 ### Diamondless (H)
 > When you mine a diamond, the diamond will not drop, instead a piece of iron will drop it.
 No diamonds will be dropped when a player dies.